meta-fx/Text-Obfuscator/README.md

 ## Usage
 1. Highlight any text on a webpage.
 2. Right-click to open the context menu.
-3. Navigate to "Convert Text" and choose your desired conversion format.
+3. Navigate to "Obfuscate Text" and choose your desired conversion format.
 4. The highlighted text will be instantly replaced with the converted version.

 ## Technical Details